reliverse/rse/src/arg/add/readme.md

 ## Terminology

 - **Manual Project Builder** = `bun add` (without any params) = **Composer Mode**: Composer mode is perfect when you want full control over your stack, one step at a time — with an interactive CLI experience.
-Think of it as your project’s composer, conductor, and toolbox — all in one.
+Think of it as your project's composer, conductor, and toolbox — all in one.
 - **Integrations** = **Addons**

 ## Usage